dph22/dph22.github.io/README.md

 This ongoing project examines how the creation and development of neon lighting have impacted the cultural, social, environmental, and future imaginaries of multicultural cities in Asia and Europe.
 It also creatively explores how advances in machine learning and AI can augment visual and hybride templates of neon lighting with postcolonial visions.
 Submitted to be presented at the [4S-ESOCITE conference 2022](https://www.4sonline.org/131-templates-plantillas-modelos/), in Mexico.

+[...]

 ![Website_project02](https://user-images.githubusercontent.com/51691883/164502863-18a87a4c-ea1e-470c-89e0-338b7eaa1e1e.jpg)

 Augmenting Photography with Digital Tools, 2019-Present

-![Image]
-Increasing the online presence of the Nexus Network Journal 2019--Present
+[...]

 ![Website_project03](https://user-images.githubusercontent.com/51691883/164502959-8a1cb6f8-b1eb-4bd8-a602-3bc643a3124d.jpg)

-Future Architecture Fellowship, 2021
+Afro-Futures, Future Architecture Fellowship, 2021

-![Image]
+[...]

+Increasing online presence, Nexus Network Journal, 2019--Present

+[...]

-UK Government Office for Science / Future of Cities Foresight Project
+Visualising Futures, UK Government Office for Science / Future of Cities Foresight Project, UK, 2015-1016

-![Image]
+[...]

-Interactive prototype (as research assistant at the University of Lisbon), 2012-1013
+Interactive visualizer, University of Lisbon, Portugal, 2012-1013

 Interactive prototype (3D modelling sequence matrix and application developed in Java programming language) for the collective exhibition 'Forms & Formulas' at Lisbon's National Museum of Natural History and Science, Portugal

-![Image]
+[...]

-Models workshop Fuksas Studio 2009-2010
+Models workshop, Fuksas Studio Rome, Italy, 2009-2010

-![Image]
+[...]

-Interactive tram with data visualization with Jose Adriao architects 2008
+Interactive tram with data visualization, Jose Adriao architects, Lisbon, Portugal 2008

-![Image]
+[...]

-Josep Mias Architects 2007
+Models workshop, Josep Mias Architects, Barcelona, Spain 2007

 [...]

 ## Recent Webinars / Talks